Learn more about Portsmouth’s distinctive Learning Well approach for transformational learning

 Learning Well is about growing the ‘compassionate mindset’ supporting the positive learning mindsets which will help you to successfully meet and overcome the challenges inherent in studying for a degree.

-Find out more about positive learning mindsets and get inspiration by hearing from our student Welcome Ambassadors about how they have met and overcome challenges in their learning and student experience, and found their belonging in our inclusive student community.
+Find out more about positive learning mindsets and get inspiration by hearing from our students about how they have met and overcome challenges in their learning and student experience, and found their belonging at uni.